service-portal/x-archive/Embedded_Widgets.md

 | template | string | The widget's HTML Template field |

 <a name="get_one" href="#get_one"></a>
-There are 2 ways to get a widget model for use with \<sp-widget />
+How to get a widget model
 ------

 #### spUtil.get() - Get a widget model from client script